-Subversion also supports some "magic" tokens for helping you to make rule assignments based on the user's authentication class.
+Beginning with Subversion 1.5, the access file syntax also supports some "magic" tokens for helping you to make rule assignments based on the user's authentication class.
 One such token is the \$authenticated token.
 Use this token where you would otherwise specify a username, alias, or group name in your authorization rules to declare the permissions granted to any user who has authenticated with any username at all.
-Similarly employed is the \$auonymous token, except that it matches everyone who has not authenticated with a username.
+Similarly employed is the \$anonymous token, except that it matches everyone who has not authenticated with a username.

+'''

 [calendar:/projects/calendar]

-'''

 $anonymous = r

 $authenticated = rw

 '''

-Finally, another handy bit of access file syntax magic is the use of the tilde (~) character as an exclusion marker.
+Another handy bit of access file syntax magic is the use of the tilde (~) character as an exclusion marker.
 In your authorization rules, prefixing a username, alias, group name, or authentication class token with a tilde character will cause Subversion to apply the rule to users who do not match the rule.
 Though somewhat unnecessarily obfuscated, the following block is equivalent to the one in the previous example: